Hair loss is usually temporary. What to expect will depend on the treatment you have had.

 After chemotherapy, your hair will grow back.
 Often the first soft hairs reappear within a month or six weeks of treatment ending, and you can expect to have a reasonable head of hair three to six months later.

-When you finish radiotherapy, your hair will usually grow back.
-The time it takes and the way it grows back depends on the dose of radiotherapy you have received.
+When you finish radiation therapy, your hair will usually grow back.
+The time it takes and the way it grows back depends on the dose of radiation therapy you have received.
 Your hair will usually have grown back within six to twelve months of completing your treatment.

-Occasionally after a large dose of radiotherapy, the hair may not recover completely, new growth can be rather patchy and there may be some permanent hair loss.
+Occasionally after a large dose of radiation therapy, the hair may not recover completely, new growth can be rather patchy and there may be some permanent hair loss.
 Talk to your doctor about what to expect as your hair grows back.

 When your hair grows back